opentorah/opentorah/xml-codec-plan.md

 3. **Do not put `Caching` in `org.podval.xml`.** It is an effect environment, not an XML binding.
 Move it to `org.opentorah.util` when `Parser` dies.
 4. **Stop using `Parser` for non-XML work** in the same change that deletes `ParserState`.
-Store path resolution is ZIO (plus optional cache), not a document combinator.
+Store path resolution is synchronous in `org.podval.store`, not a document combinator.
 5. **Decode then bind.** Catalog load is: parse root → decode children → `HasName.bind` / per-book `resolve`.
 No `HasName.find` inside a codec.
 6. **`Name` / default `n` get a small custom codec**, not a deriver extension,